Australia So Much to See

 be booked and paid for on line.
 If not booking, check that self registration on site is available.

-Dargonelly Rock Hole Campground, Mt Moffat section.
-Mt Moffat section is approximately 150 kilometres north west of Injune.
+Dargonelly Rock Hole Campground, Mount Moffat section.
+Mount Moffat section is approximately 150 kilometres north west of Injune.
 Dargonelly is the only camp ground that can be accessed by caravans, and due to access roads four wheel drive and off road caravans

 recommended. $5.45 per person per night and it is advised to book on line as there is no registration station at the park entrance